Code-Institute-Submissions/return-my-coffee/README.md

 - Navlinks hover effect

-  - A slight hover effect for the navbar links to provide feedback to user input.
+  - A slight hover effect for the navbar links provide feedback to user input.

 - Play Now button

-  - A play now button within the navigation menu to allow users to start the game at any moment, no matter where they are on the homepage.
+  - The play now button within the navigation menu allows users to start the game at any moment, no matter where they are on the homepage.

+#### Homepage Content

 - Smooth scroll effect

   - Removes the abrupt choppiness of default scrolling.

   - Correlates nicely the parrallax effect of the homepage.

-#### Homepage Content

 - Hero image